 ADU Ideas for NYC Homes - Granny Flats, In-Law Suites & More

 Living in New York City is an amazing experience, but often comes with sacrificing space.
-If you’re lucky enough to have a small yard, you’ve probably wondered: Can I build something here?
+If you're lucky enough to have a basement, a garage, or even a small yard, you're sitting on more potential than you might realize.

 The Backyard Granny Flat (Yes, Even in NYC!)